Confederate statues are coming down following George Floyd's death. Here's what we know - KEYT | KCOY

 Portsmouth, Virginia

-Protesters partially dismantled the town’s Confederate monument Wednesday night, even completely removing one of the statues.
+Protesters partially dismantled the town’s Confederate monument, even completely removing one of the statues.
 A man was hit by the statue and is in the hospital suffering life threatening conditions, according to Virginia State Police.

 Mayor John L. Rowe, Jr. said in a statement that Portsmouth Police did the right thing in confining the vandalism to the one piece of public property, so as to protect lives and the remaining private property in the area.